jeffmm/simcore/README.md

 NOTE: It is important to keep in mind that the parameter_file should be identical to the parameter file used to generate the outputs.
 There are a few exceptions that only affect post-processing, such as analysis flags, but this is true in general.

-The way inputs and outputs are meant to work in simcore is such that during a simulation, output data is generated in the posit, spec, and checkpoint formats, and during analysis, the same output data are read back into the data structures in simcore for processing.
+The way inputs and outputs are meant to work in simcore is such that during a simulation, output data are generated in the posit, spec, and checkpoint formats, and during analysis, the same output data are read back into the data structures in simcore for processing.
 The .posit files just contain bare-bones information that allow many types of simple analyses, but .spec files should in general contain all the necessary information to recreate the trajectory for a member of a species.

-For new analyses of different species, the analysis routine should be defined in the species container class, rather than the species member class.
-For example, the RunSpiralAnalysis routine is defined in FilamentSpecies, which uses the positions, etc defined in each Filament member.
+For a new species analysis method, the analysis routines should be defined in the species container class, rather than the species member class, and called by the inherited RunAnalysis method of the SpeciesBase class (and likewise for analysis initialization and finalization, see examples for details).

+For example, the RunSpiralAnalysis routine is called by the RunAnalysis method in FilamentSpecies, which uses the Filament .spec file as an input to do the necessary analysis, whose results are placed into a new file ending in filament.spiral.
 See Filament and FilamentSpecies for examples of how analyses can be initialized, processed, etc.

+## Disclaimer

+simcore was written for my personal academic use and in its current state is not intended to be used by the general public.
+If you are insane (and somehow also patient) and would like to run simcore for whatever reason, you can contact me for help and (if I have time) I will do what I can to offer assistance.
+In addition, the README provided here is in no way a complete documentation of the software.
+Without further ado:

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
+IN NO EVENT SHALL THE COPYRIGHT HOLDERS OR ANYONE DISTRIBUTING THE SOFTWARE BE LIABLE FOR ANY DAMAGES OR OTHER LIABILITY, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.